 Generally speaking, the State Fire Marshal enforces laws governing the use, possession, shipment and sale of fireworks in Indiana.
 These laws make requirements of manufacturers, retailers and users of fireworks, and the IDHS Code Enforcement Section works daily to make sure building and fire codes, including applicable fireworks laws, are being followed around Indiana.

 Code officials work with local building, fire and enforcement departments to provide continuous educational training, building and fire code interpretation and on-site inspection assistance.
 Inspectors are in the field daily, performing inspections related to fireworks permits, amusement and entertainment permits, industrialized buildings and mobile structures, outdoor event equipment, temporary stages and more.

 The Code Enforcement Section handles permit applications and status requests relating to fireworks, amusement and entertainment and outdoor event equipment.
-Applicants for these permits use the online service Public Safety Portal.
+Applicants for these permits use the online service IDHS Services Gateway.

-Find more information on fireworks laws in Indiana on the Fireworks Information page.
+Find more information on fireworks laws in Indiana on the Fireworks Permits and Use page.